Naroda: Transport

 Naroda railway station is the main railway station of the town.
 Kalupur Railway Station is approx 8.5 km), Airport (SVP Airport approx 8 km) and Bus Station (Krishnnagar approx 5 km) are within 10 kilometers of Naroda.

 Education

 A government commerce college operates there.
 Among the many schools are an international school and preschools.

 Climate

+Naroda has a hot semi arid climate (BSh), narrowly missing a tropical savanna climate (Aw).

 Culture

 Naroda features temples such as the Lord Sankar temple (a historical temple of Shri nareshwar mahadev), Ranchodrai, Satyanarayan and Padmavati Mataji's Jain Temple, Hanumanji Mandir, Ayyappa Temple, Gokuliya Hanuman, Ganesh Temple.
 It also has Mahaprabhuji's Bethak, a famous pilgrim place for Vaishnavites.
 It is believed that Mahaprabhu stayed there.
 Swaminarayan Mandir Vasana Sanstha) temple is there.